isabella232/ios-verification-tutorial/readme.md

      }];
 ```

-## Thats it
-With a few lines of code you can implement a solid solution to verify phone numbers of your users in iOS.
+With a few lines of code, you can implement a solid solution to verify phone numbers of your users in iOS.
 Next up is implementing the callbacks on your server side.

 ![sample SMS verification screens](images/sms-input.jpg)